Barton Malow has been performing annual refractory maintenance repairs at NRG Energy’s Powerton Generating Stations in Illinois since 1997.

 Adaptable with High-Quality Results

-This yearly maintenance work ensures NRG Energy can efficiency run its Powerton and Waukegan Generating Stations.
+This yearly maintenance work ensures NRG Energy can efficiency run its Powerton Generating Station.
 Barton Malow’s longstanding relationship with NRG Energy is a result of our quality and reliable refractory work throughout the years.